Rodiewww7801/SwiftCoordinator/README.md

 ## Why this code exsist?
 [StackOverlow problem](https://stackoverflow.com/questions/61304700/swiftui-how-to-avoid-navigation-hardcoded-into-the-view) You can check how many problems would you has have with big application using Apple tools for SwiftUI navigations.
-Even using new SwiftUI `NavigationStack` you steal need use coordinator to reuse view with navigation logic + your code will has ugly generics.
+Even using new SwiftUI `NavigationStack` you still need to use a coordinator to reuse view with the navigation logic + your code will have ugly generics.

 I provide my approach of implementaion the pattern Сoordinator without "extra pattern solutions".
 Doesn't have complex logic.
 I use it in my iOS projects.